Gateway Community and Technical College School Images

 Academics

-Distance learning continues to be a key ingredient in the services provided by every member of the Kentucky Community and Technical College System.
-Gateway CTC offers interactive television courses, online courses and telecourses.
+Interactive television courses, online courses and telecourses are all available.
 A student can theoretically earn an associate’s degree from Gateway CTC without setting foot on campus.
 The Kentucky Virtual Campus (KVC) is a resource shared by all of Kentucky’s community colleges.
 Learn on Demand courses through KVC can be finished in as little as five weeks.

 Most Popular Fields of Study